AJBBB/vB-mTurk-Scraper/README.md

 This has only been tested on Mturkforum.com and Turkernation.com - Any vBulletin forum that allows you to read posts without being logged in should work.

-Note To Windows Users: Windows versions will be updated less frequently than the vB-mTurk-Scraper.py file.
+Note To Windows Users: Click "Download ZIP" on the right side of the page.
+Windows versions will be updated less frequently than the vB-mTurk-Scraper.py file.

 MIT Licensed